-ACL Inclusive Pipeline Challenge Competition Winners Describe Plans to Increase Hiring of Workers with Disabilities
+ACL Inclusive Pipeline Challenge Competition Finalists Describe Plans to Increase Hiring of Workers with Disabilities

 A diversified workplace is good for the bottom line, yet people with disabilities have historically been left out of the workforce.
 The labor force participation rate for people with disabilities is about 33.3% compared to 77.6% for those without disabilities.